-Council aims to operate within a set of conservative guide-posts to ensure we are financially sustainable in the short, medium and long term.
-As part of our financial strategy, we have adopted seven (7) key financial health.
-In addition to the financial health.
-Throughout the financial health indicators we have three (3) sustainability indicators that have been set by the Department of Local Government, Community Recovery and Resilience to help monitor the long-term sustainability of all Council well and the financial health.
-Should there he any deviation outside these parameters, the executive management and Council will be fully informed and may take corrective action as required.
+Council aims to operate within a set of conservative guide-posts to ensure we are financially sustainable in the short, medium and long lerm.
+As part of our financial strategy, we have adopted seven (7) key financial performance indicators to guide our financial health.
+In addition to the financial indicators, we have the above three (3) sustainability indicators that have been set by the Department of Local Government, Community Recovery and Resilience to help monitor the long-term sustainability of all Councils across Queensland.
+Throughout the financial year, these indicators, we have three (3) sustainability indicators that have been set by the Department of Local Government, Community Recovery and Resilience to help monitor the long-term sustainability of all Councils across Queensland.
+Throughout the financial year, these indicators are calculated and reported on monthly at Council as part of a full suite of financial reports.
+Should there be any deviation outside these parameters, the executive management and Council will be fully informed and may take corrective action as required.